-- 1 In ZENworks Control Center, click Policies to display the Policies page. - 2 In the Policies panel, click New > Policy to launch the Create New Policy wizard. - 3 On the Select Platform page, select Windows, then click Next. - 4 On the Select Policy Category page, select Windows Full Disk Encryption Policies, then click Next. - 5 On the Select Policy Type page, select Disk Encryption Policy, then click Next. - 6 On the Define Details page, specify a name for the policy, select the folder in which to place the policy, then click Next.
+- 1 In ZENworks Control Center, click Policies to display the Policies page. - 2 In the Policies panel, click New > Policy to launch the Create New Policy Wizard.

+3 On the Select Platform page, select Windows, then click Next.

+4 On the Select Policy Category page, select Windows Full Disk Encryption Policies, then click Next.

+5 On the Select Policy Type page, select Disk Encryption Policy, then click Next.

-The name must be unique among all other policies located in the selected folder.
-For additional requirements, see "Naming Conventions in ZENworks Control Center" in the ZENworks Control Center Reference.
+- 6 On the Define Details page, specify a name for the policy, select the folder in which to place the policy, then click Next. - The name must be unique among all other policies located in the selected folder.
+For additional requirements, see Appendix B, "Naming Conventions in ZENworks Control Center," on page 91. - 7 Proceed with the wizard to define the details of the policy.
+Refer to the following sections for detailed information about each page of information you must supply: - Section 7.2, "Configure Disk Encryption Volumes, Algorithm, and Emergency Recovery," on page 30 - Section 7.3, "Configure Disk Encryption Admin Password and Encryption Initialization," on page 32 - Section 7.4, "Configure Pre-Boot Authentication Authentication Methods," on page 33

-NOTE: For ZENworks versions 17.2 and later, the Summary page of a Disk Encryption policy will automatically append [Policy version 17.x] in the Administrator Notes.
-This is to remind administrators that adding the ZENworks version here can help identify if the policy will work on UEFI devices.

-For the same reason, we recommend that you append the version number to the policy name for versions 17.1 and later.
-For more information about the change to Disk Encryption in 17.1, see the ZENworks - Full Disk Encryption Update Reference.

-- 7 Proceed with the wizard to define the details of the policy.
-Refer to the following sections for detailed information about each page of information you must supply: - Configure Disk Encryption Volumes, Algorithm, and Emergency Recovery - Configure Disk Encryption Admin Password and Encryption Initialization - Configure Pre-Boot Authentication Methods - Configure Pre-Boot Authentication Reboot and Lockout - Configure Pre-Boot Authentication Boot Method - 8 After you have defined the details listed above and are at the Summary page, review the information to make sure it is correct.
+- Section 7.5, "Configure Pre-Boot Authentication Reboot and Lockout," on page 37 - Section 7.6, "Configure Pre-Boot Authentication Hardware Compatibility," on page 38 - 8 After you have defined the details listed above and are at the Summary page, review the information to make sure it is correct.
 If it is incorrect, click the Back button to revisit the appropriate wizard page and make changes.
 If it is correct, select either of the following options (if desired), then click Finish to create the policy. - Create as Sandbox: Select this option to create the policy as a Sandbox version.
 The Sandbox version is isolated from devices until you publish it.
 For example, you can assign it to devices, but it is applied only after you publish it.
 You can also use the Sandbox version to test the policy on devices you've designated as test devices.
-For information, see Testing a Disk Encryption Policy. - Define Additional Properties: Select this option to display the policy's property pages.
-These pages let you define system requirements that must be met before the policy can be assigned to a device, assign the policy to devices, and add the policy to policy groups. - 9 To test the policy before assigning it to devices, see Testing a Disk Encryption Policy. - 10 To assign the policy to devices, see Assigning a Disk Encryption Policy.
+For information, see Chapter 8, "Testing a Disk Encryption Policy," on page 41. - Define Additional Properties: Select this option to display the policy's property pages.
+These pages let you define system requirements that must be met before the policy can be assigned to a device, assign the policy to devices, and add the policy to policy groups. - 9 To test the policy before assigning it to devices, see Chapter 8, "Testing a Disk Encryption Policy," on page 41. - 10 To assign the policy to devices, see Chapter 9, "Assigning a Disk Encryption Policy," on page 43.

-Configure Disk Encryption - Volumes, Algorithm, and Emergency Recovery
+7.2 Configure Disk Encryption - Volumes, Algorithm, and Emergency Recovery